 All equipment is supplied, including gloves, bags and tongs.
 You just need to wear gumboots or enclosed, sturdy shoes.
 And we recommend bringing water, snacks and mozzie repellent.

-You’ll find our welcome table near the end of Broadoaks Street, just at the start of the disused path along the foreshore in George Kendall Riverside Park.
+You’ll find our welcome table near the end of Broadoaks Street, along the cycle/ foot path in George Kendall Riverside Park.
 There’s a nearby carpark, Cafe W is a short walk away and so are toilets and playgrounds.